 Electrolux increases its share of the Swedish market.
 On September 3, 1926, Axel Wenner-Gren personally bought Elektriska AB Volta from Skandinaviska bank.Read more

-The vacuum cleaner got runners and was adapted for use in ordinary homes and refrigerators were becoming standard equipment in middle-class households.
-To say the least, it was an era of revolution in product...Read more
+The vacuum cleaner and refrigerator, adapted for use in ordinary homes, were becoming standard appliances in middle-class households.
+To say the least, the 1920s and 30s were eras of revolution in product development for...Read more

 1901.
 AB Lux, Stockholm, is established.
 The company launches the Lux lamp - a kerosene lamp for outdoor use - which proves to be a tremendous sales success.Read more